teschmitt/onetwo-reporting/README.md

 - `--context`: Affects size of the labels, lines, and other elements of the plot.
 Can be either `paper`, `notebook`, `talk`, or `poster`.
   See https://seaborn.pydata.org/generated/seaborn.set_context.html for more details
-- `--theme`: Sets of properties that define the color of the background and whether a grid is enabled by default.
-Very many options and installation specific.
-Please run `plt.style.available` in your Python shell for the complete list.
+- `--style`: Sets of properties that define the color of the background and whether a grid is enabled by default.

 ```text
 $ toolkit.py graph --help